TrellixVulnTeam/swahilipython_SCMU/Doc/install/index.rst

 ==========================

-As described in section :ref:`inst-new-standard`, building and installing a module distribution using the Distutils is usually one simple command to run from a terminal::
+As described in section :ref:`inst-new-standard`, building and installing a module distribution using the Distutils is usually one simple command to run kutoka a terminal::

    python setup.py install